Grace Period Meaning

 How Does it Work?

 Financial institutions which offer credit in any form expect the debtor to pay the agreed sum based on the arrangement between the creditor and the debtor.
-In some cases, the creditor does not penalize the debtorDebtorA debtor is a person or entity that owes money to the other party in a transaction.
-The receiver is referred to as the creditor, and the payment terms vary for each transaction based on the terms and conditions agreed upon by the parties. for not making the payment by the deadline.
+In some cases, the creditor does not penalize the debtorDebtorA debtor is a borrower who is liable to pay a certain sum to a credit supplier such as a bank, credit card company or goods supplier.
+The borrower could be an individual like a home loan seeker or a corporate body borrowing funds for business expansion. for not making the payment by the deadline.
 They can then make the payment later on without incurring extra charges using the grace period.

 The duration in which the debtor can enjoy this privilege depends on the agreement between the financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and the borrower.
 This gives the debtor more time to come up with the funds, and make the payment without incurring an additional charge till grace period has not lapsed.
 Upon the lapse, the owed amount is subjected to penalties such as interest and cumulative fees.

 They are sometimes offered as an introductory perk to new clients who sign up for a financial service.
 Since different grace periods have different features, debtors should understand their terms before taking mortgages, credit cards, and other credit lines.
 Important ones include:

 - Ramifications of not paying the debt when it lapses.